Anh-Khoa-PC/spotflow-documentation/docs/accepting-payment.md

 | expiryMonth <br></br> <span style={{color: "red"}}>`Integer`</span>| The expiration month is represented by the first two-digit value on the card, indicating the month in which the card will no longer be valid. |
 | expiryYear <br></br> <span style={{color: "red"}}>`Integer`</span>| The expiration year is represented by the last two digits of the card's expiration date. |

-Secondly, to ensure the complete security of card data during transmission, Spotflow employs AES-256 encryption.
+**Secondly**, to ensure the complete security of card data during transmission, Spotflow employs AES-256 encryption.
 The payment data you collected in the previous step must be encrypted using your unique encryption key before making requests to the Payments API.
 This encryption key can be found in the API Keys and Webhooks section of your dashboard settings.

 AES-256 encryption is widely supported across programming languages.
 The sample code snippet below demonstrates a basic implementation in Java using the AES/ECB/PKCS5Padding algorithm.
 For production environments, consider using more secure modes like AES/GCM and implementing proper error handling.